wpkitpro/wpkit/README.md

 websites.
 With an array of features and a user-friendly design, WpKit empowers developers and designers to create unique, responsive, and high-performance WordPress sites.

-## Key Features

-### Intuitive Customization

-Tailor WpKit to your project's unique needs with an intuitive customization interface.
-From color schemes to layout options, WpKit puts the power of design in your hands.

-### Seamless Integration with WordPress Plugins
-WpKit seamlessly integrates with popular WordPress plugins, enhancing functionality and ensuring compatibility with a wide range of third-party tools.

-### Responsive and Mobile-Ready

-WpKit is built with responsiveness in mind, ensuring your website looks impeccable on devices of all sizes.
-Your audience will enjoy a consistent and delightful browsing experience.

 ## Getting Started

 ### Theme installation